MarkBarsoumMarkarian/GPRC5A-paradox-PDAC/README.md

 source("R/aim5.R")
 ```

-All scripts use `here::here()` for paths — run from the project root.
+All scripts use `here::here()` for paths, run from the project root.
 Outputs write automatically to `results/figures/` and `results/tables/`.

 ### 3. Data access